Detailscool/YHRefresh/README.md

 ##License

-Routable for iOS is available under the MIT license.
+Copyright (c) 2016 YuanHui Lee detailsli@gmail.com.
 See the LICENSE file for more info.